Beau Biden: Posthumous awards and legacy

 On November 4, 2015, Biden was posthumously awarded the Albert Schweitzer Leadership Award, the highest honor given by the Hugh O'Brian Youth Leadership Foundation (HOBY), for his service to mankind.
 A portion of the 21st Century Cures Act (2016) was named the Beau Biden Cancer Moonshot initiative after him.
 A named scholarship was established at Syracuse University College of Law in 2016.

-In August 2016, Joe Biden, his sister Valerie Biden Owens and son Hunter attended a ceremony that renamed a southeastern Kosovar highway "Joseph R. 'Beau' Biden, III" to honor Beau's contribution to Kosovo for training its judges and prosecutors.
-The Kosovan government posthumously awarded him the Presidential Medal on the Rule of Law in 2021.
+In August 2016, Joe Biden, his sister Valerie Biden Owens and son Hunter attended a ceremony in Kosovo that renamed a southeastern Kosovar highway "Joseph R. 'Beau' Biden, III" to honor Beau's contribution to Kosovo for training its judges and prosecutors.
+The Kosovar government posthumously awarded him the Presidential Medal on the Rule of Law in 2021.

 On November 14, 2017, Joe Biden published a memoir titled Promise Me, Dad: A Year of Hope, Hardship, and Purpose, where he reflects on Beau Biden's illness and death.

-On March 2, 2020, Joe Biden mentioned Beau in a speech, comparing him to former South Bend Mayor Pete Buttigieg after Buttigieg endorsed Biden for the 2020 presidential election:
+On March 2, 2020, Joe Biden mentioned Beau in a speech, comparing him to former South Bend mayor Pete Buttigieg after Buttigieg endorsed Biden for the 2020 presidential election:

 I don't think I've ever done this before, but [Buttigieg] reminds me of my son, Beau, and I know that may not mean much to most people, but to me, it's the highest compliment I can give any man or woman.

 The Major Joseph R. "Beau" Biden III National Guard/Reserve Center in New Castle, Delaware, was named for Biden in 2016.
 It was the site of a speech by Joe Biden the day before his inauguration where he stated "we should be introducing him (Beau) as president".